AWilcke/LFCS-History/README.md

 * **database.py** contains all the [SQl-Alchemy](http://www.sqlalchemy.org/) models for the database.
 * **func.py** contains all the functions for interaction between the views and the database.

-##Instructions to add all data from the spreadsheet:
+##Instructions to add all data from the spreadshee to the databaset:
 1. Download the
 [spreadsheet](https://docs.google.com/spreadsheets/d/1bszochg8ZHpsf2phzVIw_xhKkDlNebpowGay6TVadsE/edit?usp=sharing)
 as a tab-separated file (.tsv)